PentHertz/RF-Swift/docs/nix-engine.md

 | `--create-only` | Create and realise the environment without entering it (scripts, the Workbench) |
 | `--flake <ref>` | Use a specific flake reference instead of the default |

+In a terminal you watch Nix's own progress bar.
+The Workbench, which has no terminal, follows the same build through Nix's machine-readable log (`--log-format internal-json`, the stream that bar is drawn from) and shows it in the create dialog: derivations built and still to build, store paths fetched from the binary cache with the download size, what is being compiled right now with its phase and elapsed time, the number of tasks left, and the log tail.
+A build that fails opens the log and reports Nix's own reason; the full log of the last Workbench-driven build is kept at `~/.rfswift/nix/environments/<name>/build.log`, and "Stop & clean" interrupts the running `nix build`.
+On Windows the Linux CLI inside WSL streams the same data to the Workbench (`rfswift run --progress-json`, a hidden flag).

 ## Isolation (`--isolate`)

 By default the Nix engine runs tools **natively**, as your user, with full access